Career Definition of a Research Scientist

 Career and Economic Outlook

 Career outlooks also vary according to the specific fields of research science.
-According to the BLS, environmental scientists are predicted to have better-than-average job growth of 11% from 2014-2024, and medical scientists are also expected to see average growth during that time at 8%.
+According to the BLS, environmental scientists are predicted to have better-than-average job growth of 11% from 2016-2026, and medical scientists are also expected to see faster-than-average growth during that time at 13%.

 Alternate Career Options